-Ask your dealer to recommend the best tire pressure for the kind of riding you will most often do, and have the dealer inflate your tires to that pressure.
-Then, check inflation as described in Section 1.C so you'll know how correctly inflated tires should look and feel when you don't have access to a gauge.
+Ask your authorized retailer to recommend the best tire pressure for the kind of riding you will most often do, and have your authorized retailer inflate your tires to that pressure.
+Then, check inflation as described in Page 3, Section 1: "First", subsection C: "Mechanical Safety Check" so you'll know how correctly inflated tires should look and feel when you don't have access to a gauge.
 Some tires may need to be brought up to pressure every week or two, so it is important to check your tire pressures before every ride.